From case brief to cross-examined report

 structural weaknesses (3)

 Disqualifying legal error found.
 Opinions built on 15% of evidence.
-Confidence levels that collapse under deposition.
-The 3/10 survivability score means: revise before filing.
+Confidence levels that could weaken under deposition.
+The illustrative 3/10 survivability score means: revise before filing.

 The cost of finding vulnerabilities early